AdobeDocs/uxp-xd/src/pages/develop/tutorials/how-to-work-with-scenenodelist/index.md

 ---
+title: How to work with a SceneNodeList
 keywords:
   - Creative Cloud
   - API Documentation
   - UXP
   - Plugin
+description: This sample demonstrates how to work with a SceneNodeList in Adobe XD.
+The short version of this story is that a `SceneNodeList` is _not an Array_.
+Re
 ---

 # How to work with a SceneNodeList